onzfonz/comp227/src/content/3/en/part3c.md

 ### Verifying frontend and backend integration

 When the backend gets expanded, it's a good idea to test the backend first with **the browser, Postman or the VS Code REST client**.
-Next, let's try creating a new note after taking the database into use:
+Next, let's try creating a new task after taking the database into use:

 ![VS code rest client doing a post](../../images/3/46e.png)